Frequently Asked Questions

 Mailing Address: MNGI Data Incident Litigation Settlement Administrator, P.O.
 Box 2410, Portland, OR 97208-2410

-If you are a Class Member, you can submit a Claim Form for the following Settlement benefits:
+If you are a Class Member, you could have submitted a Claim Form for the following Settlement benefits:

 Out-of-Pocket Losses

-You may submit a Claim Form with documentation for unreimbursed costs, expenses, and losses fairly traceable to the Data Incident for up to $10,000 per Class Member.
+You could have submitted a Claim Form with documentation for unreimbursed costs, expenses, and losses fairly traceable to the Data Incident for up to $10,000 per Class Member.

-To submit a Claim Form for Out-of-Pocket Losses, you must provide: (1) your name and current address; (2) documentation reasonably supporting your Claim Form; and (3) a brief description of the nature of the loss, if the nature of the loss is not apparent from the documentation alone.
+You must have provided: (1) your name and current address; (2) documentation reasonably supporting your Claim Form; and (3) a brief description of the nature of the loss, if the nature of the loss is not apparent from the documentation alone.

 Examples of expenses incurred as a result of the Data Incident, include (without limitation):